hslzr/dnd/README.md

 # Fighter
   fill subclasses
-    do maneuvers for Battle Master
+    validate and submit maneuvers as specialties in customMod

 # Monk
   ki points not handled at all yet